cwy20030/ActiGlobe/articles/Time-Shift.md

 ```

 In the brief summary of daily recording, we would have thirteen
-parameters including the information on the beginning and the end of
+parameters, including the information on the beginning and the end of
 each daily recording period, labels warning the total time of a
-recording is less than 24 hours and the presence of daylight saving time
+recording is less than 24 hours and the presence of daylight-saving time
 (based on the initial time zone).

 ``` r